Surrain Family Blág

 SATS in Extension

 The recommended configuration (SATSRC or “Sats Rock”) further extends SATS two ways.
 Firstly, SATSRC encourages elaborative text “Fors” (TFs) to each Garland (“Garland For”) and Ding (“Ding For”).
-Secondly, SATSRC modifies TUDS by codifying the third no-thumb option (N or “meh”).
+Secondly, SATSRC modifies TUDS by codifying the third no-thumb option (M or “meh”).
 SATSRC is trivial to render and autoerotic to decipher.

 SATS is improvisationally extensible.
 Try SATSRC with RBT TF pre-OGDs.